International Scout: Monteverdi Safari

-The Monteverdi Safari was made by Swiss luxury automaker Monteverdi, who used Scout IIs as bases for well-equipped luxurious off-road station wagons.
-Two models were made during the late 1970s: the Safari, which had most of the bodywork changed, and the Sahara, which featured more limited changes, such as a new grille and a more luxurious interior.
+The Monteverdi Safari was made by Swiss luxury automaker Monteverdi, who used Scout IIs as bases for luxurious off-road SUVs.
+Two models were made during the late 1970s: the Safari, which had a new body built by Fissore, and the lower-priced Sahara, which retained most of the Scout's original bodywork, but featured a restyled front end and a more luxurious interior.
 Both were available with IH's SV-345 engine or Chrysler's LA 318 (5.7 or 5.2 L).
-The Safari was also offered with Chrysler's 7.2 L "440 RB" engine, while the lower-priced Sahara retained the Scout's original bodywork and could be had with the Nissan SD33 diesel engine.
+The Safari was also offered with Chrysler's 7.2 L "440 RB" engine, while the Sahara could reportedly be had with the Nissan SD33 diesel engine.

 Scout III SSV concept

 IH developed a concept prototype for the next version of the Scout in 1979 named the Scout III SSV, but due to the company's decision to discontinue the Scout product line, it was never put into production.
 The second prototype of the concept vehicle is displayed at the Auburn Cord Duesenberg Automobile Museum in Auburn, Indiana.
 It was a two-door model with a sloped back window, built on a 100 in chassis with a 162 hp V8.
 The SSV name, standing for Scout Supplemental Vehicle, referred to what would have been a limited-production supplement to the regular model to help promote it, much as the Corvette supplements the Chevrolet brand.
 While the SSV may have appeared in 1981 if it had reached production, designs already existed for a new model in 1981 to replace the Scout II.
 Clay models of these designs showed an evolution of the Scout II into a more rounded body resembling the Chevrolet S-10 Blazer.